AbstractEmbedded/CoreMIDI-Thru/README.md

 <a name="Question2"/></a>
 #### Why am I experiencing greater latency and worse timing accuracy when using a Thru Connection than when receiving directly from a single device in my DAW?

 This is the expected behavior.
 If you have only one device being fed directly from Device Driver->CoreMIDI Server->DAW your pipeline is already optimized.
-Thru connections are most useful when you wish to trigger from 2 or more devices to an audio plugin running in your DAW and sending through through the IAC Driver WILL ALWAYS increase latency over not doing so as a trade-off for the benefit of improving timing accuracy and minimizing jitter + latency incurred by aggregating multi-device traffic via the DAW's main runloop.
-You can adjust for the latency incurred by passing through the IAC bus using a applying a negative latency delay if your DAW exposes such a feature.
+Thru connections are most useful when you wish to trigger from 2 or more devices to an audio plugin running in your DAW.
+Sending through through an IAC Driver device WILL ALWAYS increase latency over not doing so as a trade-off for the benefit of improving timing accuracy and minimizing jitter + latency incurred by aggregating multi-device traffic via the DAW's main runloop.
+You can adjust for the latency incurred by passing through the IAC bus by applying a negative latency delay on the device stream if your DAW exposes such a feature.

 <a name="Question3"/></a>
 #### This seems trivial.
 Given that the CoreMIDI Thru Connection API has been around since OSX 10.2 how is it that this was missed by every other CoreMIDI client app?